kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-29-Recipe-Banana-Blossom-Chicken-Salad.md

 Seeing as I already had a wok with hot oil in it, why stop there?
 I added a bunch of garlic cloves which I'd given a quick smash in the mortar and pestle, as well as some thinly sliced lemongrass.
 I had fried lemongrass for the first time in an <a href="http://www.seriouseats.com/recipes/2013/02/thai-style-fried-shallots.html">amazing beef salad I had in Nong Khai</a> on the NortheasternThai-Lao border.
 It has all the flavor of lemongrass, but with a much better texture.

 In Chiang Mai, in Thailand's North, I had a similar <a href="http://kenjilopezalt.github.io/2014/07/24/Chiang-Mai-Khao-Soi-lamduon-fahrm/">experience with fried makrut lime leaves</a>.
 Into the oil they went.
 Finally, I fried up some peanuts to form the flavor base for my dressing.
+This left me with a bowl full of fried goodies (no Adri, those aren't for eating yet), and some flavorful oil to add to my dressing to boot.

 For the dressing, I decided to forgo the coconut milk&mdash;there's already plenty of richness going on here with the fried things&mdash;instead making sweet-spicy paste of garlic, chilies, and palm sugar (props to Hallam for some epic mortar and pestle-pounding), then thinning it out with fresh Calamansi lime juice and sugar.